 Pachyrhachis problematicus (Haas 1979) Early Cenomian, Late Cretaceous, ~100 mya, ~1.5 m in length was a primitive snake that retained vestigial hind limbs.
-Derived from a sister to Adriosaurus, Pachyrhachis is a phylogenetic predecessor to most living snakes, except burrowing snakes, like Cylindrophis, which nests with Heloderma, the Gila monster.
+It was derived from a sister to Adriosaurus, Dinilysia and Tetrapodophis (see below).

 Distinct from Adriosaurus, the skull of Pachyrhachis had a tiny loose premaxilla, not bound to the maxillae.
 The nares covered most of the dorsal surface of the rostrum.
 The orbit was smaller.
-The jugal was virtually absent and the postfrontal descended to the maxilla.
+The jugal was virtually absent and the postfrontal fused to the jugal.
+The postorbital and squamosal disappearted.
+The supratemporal was larger and took over the duty of anchoring the quadrate.
 The teeth were longer and more recurved.
 The pterygoids and palatines produced similar teeth, all in a line.
 The mandible was more robust.
 The posterior dentary descended.

 More cervicals, dorsals and caudals were present.
 No pectoral girdle or forelimbs were present.
 The hind limb and pelvis were vestiges.